auzanxp/Auto-Generate-HTML-to-PDF/README.md

 [![Donate button](https://www.paypal.com/en_US/i/btn/btn_donate_SM.gif)](http://goo.gl/DSvWf)

 *If you find this project useful, please consider making a donation.
-Any funds donated will be used to help further development on this project.)*
+Any funds donated will be used to help further development on this project :).)*